lambdaclass/mina_bridge/README.md

 If the candidate wins the comparisons, then verification continues.
 If not, verification fails.

-The full code details can be consulted in the GitHub repository link at the [top of the section](#aligned's-mina-proof-of-state-verifier).
+The full code details can be consulted in the GitHub repository link at the [top of the section](#aligneds-mina-proof-of-state-verifier).
 We use OpenMina’s code for hashing the consensus state.

 > [!WARNING]
 > At the moment we’re unsure about other considerations or checks for the consensus checking step.
+We are also ignoring the finalization of the state that we verified.
 This step is under investigation.

+#### Transition frontier

+The **transition frontier** is a chain of the latest `k` blocks of the network.
+The GraphQL DB of a Mina node only stores these blocks and forgets the previous ones.
+Currently, `k = 291`
+It's common for two nodes to generate a block simultaneously, resulting in a temporary fork in the network.
+The network will eventually resolve this fork after a period of time.

+We can define that a block is **partially finalized** if it has `n` blocks ahead of it, with `n` being the number defined for 'partial finalization'.

+A block is **finalized** when there’s `k - 1` blocks ahead of it.
+Meaning that it’s the first block of the transition frontier, also called the **root block**.
+The latest block of the transition frontier is called the **tip**.

 ### State hash check